Blue-ringed octopus: Reproduction

 The mating ritual for the blue-ringed octopus begins when a male approaches a female and begins to caress her with his modified arm, the hectocotylus.
 A male mates with a female by grabbing her, which sometimes completely obscures the female's vision, then transferring sperm packets by inserting his hectocotylus into her mantle cavity repeatedly.
-Mating continues until the female has had enough, and in at least one species the female has to remove the over-enthusiastic male by force.
-Males will attempt copulation with members of their own species regardless of sex or size, but interactions between males are most often shorter in duration and end with the mounting octopus withdrawing the hectocotylus without packet insertion or struggle.
+Mating continues until the female has had enough, and in at least one species, the female has to remove the over-enthusiastic male by force.
+Males attempt copulation with members of their own species regardless of sex or size, but interactions between males are most often shorter in duration and end with the mounting octopus withdrawing the hectocotylus without packet insertion or struggle.

-Blue-ringed octopus females lay only one clutch of about 50 eggs in their lifetimes, towards the end of fall.
-Eggs are laid and then incubated underneath the female's arms for about six months, during this process the female does not eat.
+Blue-ringed octopus females lay only one clutch of about 50 eggs in their lifetimes, towards the end of autumn.
+Eggs are laid and then incubated underneath the female's arms for about six months.
+During this process, the female does not eat.
 After the eggs hatch, the female dies, and the new offspring will reach maturity and be able to mate by the next year.

 Mating behavior

-In the southern blue-ringed octopus, body mass is observed to be the strongest factor that influence copulatory rates.
+In the southern blue-ringed octopus, body mass is observed to be the strongest factor that influences copulatory rates.
 Evidence of female preference of larger males is apparent, although no male preference of females is shown.
-In this species, it is suggested that males expend more effort than females to initiate copulation.
-Additionally, it is unlikely that males use odor cues to identify females with which to mate.
-Male-male mounting attempts are common in H. maculosa, proposing that there is no discrimination between sex.
-Male blue-ringed octopus will adjust mating durations based on the female's recent mating history.
+In this species, males possibly expend more effort than females to initiate copulation.
+Additionally, males are not likely to use odor cues to identify females with which to mate.
+Male-male mounting attempts are common in H. maculosa, proposing that no discrimination occurs between sexes.
+Male blue-ringed octopuses adjust mating durations based on the females' recent mating history.
 Termination of copulation is not likely to happen with a female if she has not yet mated with another male.
-Duration length of mating is also found to be longer in these cases as well.
+Duration of mating is also found to be longer in these cases, as well.